who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/08._Continuous_Deployment/02._After/continuous_deployment.md

 I offer a solution that you are free to discard for something better.
 But try it out individually so you get a feel for what the workflow does.

-Try out the [continous deployment branch](https://github.com/who-knows-inc/whoknows_variations/tree/continuous_deployment) to get a taste of one way to make it work.
+Try out the [continuous deployment branch](https://github.com/who-knows-inc/whoknows_variations/tree/continuous_deployment) to get a taste of one way to make it work.

 The steps are: